USS Warren (1827): Pacific

-During the war with Mexico, Warren acted as a guardship at Monterey, California and eventually moved to San Francisco, for duty as a stores and receiving ship.
+During the war with Mexico, Warren acted as a guardship at Monterey, California, and eventually moved to San Francisco for duty as a store and receiving ship.
 On 13 November 1846, the former sloop-of-war's launch, in charge of Acting Master William H. Montgomery, departed the ship with $900.00 to pay bills accrued by the Navy for supplies, bound for Sutter's Fort, up the Sacramento River.
 By the end of the month, when no word came from the launch's crew, Warren's commanding officer felt "great anxiety" and sent out a hired boat with some men from his ship to hunt for the missing craft and its crew.
-On 18 December, the search party – having combed the river and inlets as far as Fort Sacramento—returned and reported finding no sign of the launch or of the crew.
+On 18 December, the search party – having combed the river and inlets as far as Fort Sacramento—returned and reported finding no sign of the launch or the crew.

 Eventually, the fate of Warren's launch came to light.
 The officers had been murdered—their throats cut—and their bodies thrown overboard.
 The men divided the money and split up, some returning overland across the North American continent to the east; others remained in California to pan for "washing gold."
 Records do not indicate whether or not the guilty men were ever found and brought to trial.
-However, they do show that orders were issued that valid discharges were to be shown by all naval personnel returning overland to prove that they were not deserters.
+However, they do show that orders were issued that valid discharges were to be displayed by all naval personnel returning overland to prove that they were not deserters.

-The log of the whaleship Niantic records that the "US Sloop of War Warren" rendered immediate assistance 9 July 1849 in San Francisco harbor, when two of Niantic's crew assaulted her captain with a knife.
+The log of the whaleship Niantic records that the "US Sloop of War Warren" rendered immediate assistance on 9 July 1849 in San Francisco harbor, when two of Niantic's crew assaulted her captain with a knife.

-Thereafter, Warren was solely a stores ship.
-She was sold at Panama on 1 January 1863.
+Thereafter, Warren was solely a store ship.
+She was sold in Panama on 1 January 1863.
 Her eventual fate is unrecorded, although records indicate that the erstwhile sloop-of-war was used as a coal hulk by the Pacific Mail Steamship Company as late as 1874.